 WhatsApp’s API has always charged customers on a different basis than their business tool.
 The API solution is only available to download from designated WhatsApp API Partners.
 The majority of these options are SMS messenger providers.
 Each partner offers the service at a fixed cost per message, but prices vary between all options.

 For example, Twilio is one of WhatsApp’s partners.
 They provide a pay-as-you-go rate, depending on the destination country and type of message you’re sending.
 Their price per message is $0.0135, which breaks down a $.0085 WhatsApp fee and a separate $.005 fee per message from Twilio.
 They offer the following discounts for specific bundles of messages:

 |Messages Per Month||Price|

 |Next 750,000 messages||$.0083/message|

 |Next 3 million messages||$.0073/message|

 Conclusion: Offer a Personal Customer Experience with WhatsApp

 When they reach out to your business, customers want to feel like they’re talking to a real person, not a robot.
 As Hubspot stated, customer-centric companies are 60% more profitable than companies that aren’t.
 The business tool can allow you to offer that customer-centric approach.

 Consumers want to connect with businesses in the same way they do with family and friends.
 They want a channel that they are familiar and comfortable with — that typically means texting.
 Thanks to its worldwide popularity, WhatsApp allows you to deliver the personalized experience that your customers crave.

-If you want to learn more about strengthening your customer support offering, take a look at this list of 75 customer service statistics for 2021.
+If you want to learn more about strengthening your customer support offering, take a look at this list of 75 customer service statistics.